About

 Lisa Stevenson, co-director

-Lisa Stevenson is co-director of the Critical Media Lab.
-She is a filmmaker and Associate Professor in the Department of Anthropology.
-A central focus of her work has been the question of what it means to think in images.
-As an anthropologist she has attempted to trace and describe such imagistic forms of thought in the everyday worlds of people in situations of violence—among the Inuit in the Canadian Arctic and among Colombian refugees in Ecuador.
-She is the author of “Life Beside Itself: Imagining Care in the Canadian Arctic” (University of California Press, 2014) and her films include “Into Unknown Parts.”
-Stevenson is currently a Mellon New Directions Fellow, and a William Dawson scholar.
+Lisa Stevenson is an Associate Professor, William Dawson Scholar and co-director of the Critical Media Lab in the Department of Anthropology at McGill University.
+In recent years, a central focus of her work has been the question of what it means to think in images.
+Through experimental ethnographic writing, filmmaking and theatre as modes of representation she has attempted to trace and describe such imagistic forms of thought in the everyday lives of people in situations of violence—among the Inuit in the Canadian Arctic and among Colombian refugees in Ecuador.
+Her book Life Beside Itself: Imagining Care in the Canadian Arctic (University of California Press, 2014) won the 2015 Victor Turner Book Prize and the 2020 Staley Prize.
+Her short film, Into Unknown Parts, created in collaboration with Eduardo Kohn, premiered at the Margaret Mead Film Festival in NYC in 2017

-Lisa Stevenson is co-director of the Critical Media Lab.
-She is a filmmaker and Associate Professor in the Department of Anthropology.
-A central focus of her work has been the question of what it means to think in images.
-As an anthropologist she has attempted to trace and describe such imagistic forms of thought in the everyday worlds of people in situations of violence—among the Inuit in the Canadian Arctic and among Colombian refugees in Ecuador.
-She is the author of “Life Beside Itself: Imagining Care in the Canadian Arctic” (University of California Press, 2014) and her films include “Into Unknown Parts.”
-Stevenson is currently a Mellon New Directions Fellow, and a William Dawson scholar.
+Lisa Stevenson is an Associate Professor, William Dawson Scholar and co-director of the Critical Media Lab in the Department of Anthropology at McGill University.
+In recent years, a central focus of her work has been the question of what it means to think in images.
+Through experimental ethnographic writing, filmmaking and theatre as modes of representation she has attempted to trace and describe such imagistic forms of thought in the everyday lives of people in situations of violence—among the Inuit in the Canadian Arctic and among Colombian refugees in Ecuador.
+Her book Life Beside Itself: Imagining Care in the Canadian Arctic (University of California Press, 2014) won the 2015 Victor Turner Book Prize and the 2020 Staley Prize.
+Her short film, Into Unknown Parts, created in collaboration with Eduardo Kohn, premiered at the Margaret Mead Film Festival in NYC in 2017

 Diana Allan, co-director